How to make a will

 Our online will writing service makes it quick and easy to write a will from the comfort of your own home.
 Here, we'll cover what happens next to make your will legally binding, plus some tips on storing it safely at home.

-Our update service makes it quick and easy to change your will in the future.
+Our unlimited changes that you can get with your will make it quick and easy to update it in the future.
 Here, we look at how it works and why it's so important to keep your will up to date.

 We created our online will writing service to make writing a will simple and stress free – and the same goes with managing your account.
 From resetting your password to cancelling your subscription, you can find out exactly how to do it here.